wayneSu33/Efficient-QUBO-based-molecular-screening-for-electrolyte-additives-in-lithium-ion-batteries/README.md

 <h2 id="Folders">Folders</h2>

 - **Clustering and Training**: The code file and dataset for data clustering and model training.
-- **Solvers and results**: Contains code files for Fujitsu Digital Annealer (DA), exhaustive Search, simulated annealing (SA), and genetic algorithm (GA) to solve QUBO models.
+- **Solvers and results**: Code files for exhaustive Search and genetic algorithm (GA) to find the optimal solution of the trained model.
+Because Digtal Annealer(DA) is the commercial solver, we provide the code to convert the QUBO model to .josn format for DA and the solutions we recieved from the DA server.
+As an alternative approach for solving the QUBO model, we employ simulated annealing (SA) implemented in the Python package “dwave-neal”.

 <h2 id="Dependencies">Dependencies</h2>